mayeedwin/twitterbot/README.md

 module.exports = {

-consumer_key:         'blah',
+consumer_key:         'key',

-consumer_secret:      'blah',
+consumer_secret:      'key',

-access_token:         'blah',
+access_token:         'ke',

-access_token_secret:  'blah'
+access_token_secret:  'key'

 }

 ```

-In between those quotes, instead of `'blah'`, paste the appropriate info from the Details page.
+In between those quotes, instead of `'key'`, paste the appropriate info from the Details page.
 This is essentially the login information for the app.

 Now type the following in the command line in your project directory:

-`node bot.js`
+`node retweetbot.js`

 Hopefully at this point you see a message like "Success!
 Check your bot, it should have retweeted something."
 Check the Twitter account for your bot, and it should have retweeted a tweet with the #MeetMaye hashtag.